hanyangclarence/My_Project/README.md

+!!!
+Ideas!

+1, According to BEiT-3, we can adopt Mixture of Expert.
+Add another feed-forward layer for motion tokens.
+The parallel generation is still this.

+2, According to BLIP, we can train another fully self-attention layer in music-motion transformer decoder during training captioning.
+Just replace the previous causal attention layer.

+3, According to VLMo, we can train the model in two stage: (1) Motion only training.
+Train motion only with predict-next-token, and freeze most of the model, except for motion codebook, motion feed-forward, motion classification head, ...
+(2) Music and motion joint training with all the module trainable.

 # Attempt 1: Use separate music and motion code.

 ## Attempt 1.1: Directly use two codebook in music motion lm.